Large Fields in Differential Galois Theory: Introduction

 This manuscript is organized as follows.
-Section~\ref{large fields} begins with a short summary of examples and properties of large fields.
-Proposition~\ref{prop embedding into large} in that section, which was proven by Arno Fehm, states that the function field of a smooth connected variety over a subfield of a large field can be embedded into that large field under certain hypotheses.
-This proposition and its corollary are key to reducing to the case of Laurent series fields in Sections~\ref{inverse} and~\ref{embedding}.
-Section~\ref{PV} reviews Picard-Vessiot theory over arbitrary fields of constants and discusses what it means for a Picard-Vessiot ring to descend to a subfield of the given differential field.
-Sections~\ref{inverse} and~\ref{embedding} give the solutions to differential inverse problem and differential embedding problems, respectively.
-In each case, the main ingredient is a proposition proving that all input data is defined over a rational function field over a finitely generated subfield of the field of constants.
+Section~\ref{large fields} concerns embeddings of function fields into large fields.
+More specifically, Proposition~\ref{prop embedding into large}, originally proven by Arno Fehm, states that the function field of a smooth connected variety over a subfield of a large field can be embedded into that large field under certain hypotheses.
+This proposition and its corollary are key to deducing our results over large fields from the case of Laurent series fields, in Sections~\ref{inverse} and~\ref{embedding}.
+Section~\ref{PV} concerns Picard-Vessiot theory over arbitrary constant fields of characteristic zero.
+In particular, it is proven here that the property of being Picard-Vessiot is preserved under base change.
+In Proposition~\ref{prop descent PVR} and~\ref{prop descent EBP}, respectively, this is used to descend a Picard-Vessiot ring over a function field to one over a smaller ground field (viz.\ a rational function field over a finitely generated subfield of the original field of constants).
+We use these descent results to solve the differential inverse problem and differential embedding problems in Sections~\ref{inverse} and~\ref{embedding}, in the context of large fields.

 We thank William Simmons and Henry Towsner for helpful discussions.